piotrmurach/tty-prompt/README.md

 letters = ("A".."Z").to_a
 prompt.select("Choose your letter?", letters, per_page: 4)
 # =>
 # Which letter?
-(Use ↑/↓ and ←/→ arrow keys, press Enter to select)
+(Press ↑/↓/←/→ arrow to move and press Space or Enter to select)
 # ‣ A
 #   B
 #   C